Dissipative Emergence of Inflation from Quasi-Cyclic Universe: Wave function of the Universe and probabilistic implications

 \section{Wave function of the Universe and probabilistic implications}

 In this section, we discuss the initial conditions of our cosmological solutions in more detail.
-In the above, we saw that the presence of the tachyonic instability of $\phi$ excludes the cyclic period to be eternal to the future.
-Similarly, it is not possible that the cyclic period to be eternal to the past since perturbations cannot decrease arbitrarily in quantum theory.
-We have assumed that the initial value of $\phi$ is close to the edge of the plateau with a sizable spatial curvature, so it is inconsistent to assume a long period of inflation happened just before the quasi-periodic phase.
-Perhaps, the only natural way for the Universe to enter the quasi-periodic phase may be the creation of the Universe from nothing.
-In the following, we discuss how likely this initial condition should be by introducing the cosmological wave function $\Psi$ representing the quantum nature of the spacetime and providing the nucleation probability of the Universe.
+We saw that the presence of the tachyonic instability of $\phi$ precludes the cyclic period from being eternal to the future.
+Similarly, it is not possible for the cyclic period to be eternal to the past since perturbations cannot decrease arbitrarily in quantum theory.
+We have assumed that the initial value of $\phi$ is close to the edge of the plateau with sizable spatial curvature, so it is inconsistent to assume a long period of inflation occurred just before the quasi-periodic phase.
+Perhaps, the only natural way for the Universe to enter the quasi-periodic phase could be the creation of the Universe from nothing.
+In the following, we discuss how likely this initial condition should be by introducing the cosmological wave function $\Psi$, which represents the quantum nature of the spacetime and gives the nucleation probability of the Universe.

 In the so-called minisuperspace approximation, we consider only the scale factor $a(t)$ and the homogeneous scalar field $\phi(t)$, and the cosmological wave function $\Psi(a,\phi)$ satisfies the Wheeler-DeWitt equation~\cite{DeWitt:1967yk},